Island of stability: Magic numbers

 The numbers of nucleons for which shells are filled are called magic numbers.
 Magic numbers of 2, 8, 20, 28, 50, 82 and 126 have been observed for neutrons, and the next number is predicted to be 184.
 Protons share the first six of these magic numbers, and 126 has been predicted as a magic proton number since the 1940s.
 Nuclides with a magic number of each—such as ^{16}O (Z = 8, N = 8), ^{132}Sn (Z = 50, N = 82), and ^{208}Pb (Z = 82, N = 126)—are referred to as "doubly magic" and are more stable than nearby nuclides as a result of greater binding energies.

 In the late 1960s, more sophisticated shell models were formulated by American physicist William Myers and Polish physicist Władysław Świątecki, and independently by German physicist Heiner Meldner (1939–2019).
 With these models, taking into account Coulomb repulsion, Meldner predicted that the next proton magic number may be 114 instead of 126.
 Myers and Świątecki appear to have coined the term "island of stability", and American chemist Glenn Seaborg, later a discoverer of many of the superheavy elements, quickly adopted the term and promoted it.
 Myers and Świątecki also proposed that some superheavy nuclei would be longer-lived as a consequence of higher fission barriers.
-Further improvements in the nuclear shell model by Soviet physicist Vilen Strutinsky led to the emergence of the macroscopic–microscopic method, a nuclear mass model that takes into consideration both smooth trends characteristic of the liquid drop model and local fluctuations such as shell effects.
+Further improvements in the nuclear shell model by Soviet physicist Vilen Strutinsky led to the emergence of the macroscopic–microscopic method, a nuclear mass model that takes into consideration both smooth trends characteristic of the liquid-drop model and local fluctuations such as shell effects.
 This approach enabled Swedish physicist Sven Nilsson et al., as well as other groups, to make the first detailed calculations of the stability of nuclei within the island.
-With the emergence of this model, Strutinsky, Nilsson, and other groups argued for the existence of the doubly magic nuclide ^{298}Fl (Z = 114, N = 184), rather than ^{310}Ubh (Z = 126, N = 184) which was predicted to be doubly magic as early as 1957.
+With the emergence of this model, Strutinsky, Nilsson, and other groups argued for the existence of the doubly magic nuclide (Z = 114, N = 184), rather than ^{310}Ubh (Z = 126, N = 184) which was predicted to be doubly magic as early as 1957.
 Subsequently, estimates of the proton magic number have ranged from 114 to 126, and there is still no consensus.